Kitware/SlideAtlas-Server/docs/web-api.rst

       GET /apiv1/<dbid>/sessions

-The main use case of this list is to display selectable sessions with the access rights to the user that is logged in So it is not necessary to include the lists which will be sent when a particular session is requested.
+The main use case of this list is to display selectable sessions with the access rights to the user that is logged in So the view, attachments and etc lists are not included.

 New sessions can be posted here

 .. code-block:: none

    POST /apiv1/<dbid>/sesisons
-   { 'label' : "label string }
+   { 'insert: { 'label' : "label string }}

+returns the newly inserted session object with empty views and attachments lists

 A particular session is obtained by